Mayday (Taiwanese band): 1995–1997: SoBand and formation of Mayday

-1997–1999: Mayday’s First Album
+1997–1999: Mayday's First Album

-Shortly after participating in the Formoz Festival (野臺開唱) on 29 March 1997, the band began to actively send demo tapes to various record companies in the hope of sealing a record deal.
+Shortly after participating in the Formoz Festival, the band began to actively send demo tapes to various record companies in the hope of sealing a record deal.
 Their demo impressed Rock Records executive Jonathan Lee (李宗盛) who described them as "the ones who would usher in the sound of the future".
 As a result, they signed their first record deal with Rock Records in 1998.

-In the same year, they also took part in the release of the Taiwan Independent Compilation Album (ㄞ國歌曲) by indie music label TCM (角頭音樂) which included their first studio recording Motor Rock (軋車).
-In June 1998, they also released Embrace (擁抱) compilation album for which they took on most of the songwriting, production and recording duties.
+That same year, Mayday took part in the release of the Taiwan Independent Compilation Album (ㄞ國歌曲) by indie music label TCM (角頭音樂) which included their first studio recording Motor Rock (軋車).
+In June 1998, they also released Embrace (擁抱) compilation album for which they took on most of the songwriting, production, and recording duties.
+To gain further experience, they accompanied their labelmate Richie Jen during his performances and frequently performed at various universities and colleges.

+In 1999, Mayday's original drummer left, as did their next two drummers Chen Yung-chang (陳泳錩) and Robert (任柏璋) (formerly of LTK Commune).
+In 1999, Liu Yen-ming (Ming), then known as the drummer of disbanded indie jazz fusion band Why Not, agreed to join Mayday permanently; he had been acquainted with the Mayday members as they rented his music studio for their rehearsals.

-In 1999, after their third drummer Robert from Loh Tsui Kweh Commune had left (the second drummer was Chen Yung-chang 陳泳錩), Ming (冠佑) joined the band.
-They went on to release their first full-length studio album titled Mayday's First Album (第一張創作專輯) under Rock Records on 7 July 1999.
-Their debut received critical acclaim, and they gained a following in Taiwan.
-It went on to sell more than 300,000 copies.
-Not long after, on 28 August 1999, Mayday held their first large-scale concert 168th Concert at the Taipei Municipal Stadium.
+Mayday released their first full-length studio album titled Mayday's First Album (第一張創作專輯) under Rock Records on 7 July 1999.
+The album received critical acclaim and they gained a following in Taiwan.
+The album went on to sell more than 300,000 copies.
+Not long after, on 28 August 1999, Mayday held their first large-scale concert titled 168th Concert at the Taipei Municipal Stadium.

 1999–2001: Viva Love and People Life, Ocean Wild

 The band's second album Viva Love (愛情萬歲) was released on 7 July 2000.
 Sales of Viva Love exceeded their previous album, selling more than 350,000 copies.
 Additionally, Viva Love won them the "Best Band" award at the 12th Golden Melody Awards (十二屆金曲獎最佳樂團獎).
-This made them the first winner of the “Best Band” award which was only introduced that year.
-Between 12 and 26 August 2000, Mayday held three concerts of their Stand Out tour in Taipei City, Changhua County and Kaohsiung City in Taiwan.
+Between 12 and 26 August 2000, Mayday held three concerts of their Stand Out tour in Taipei City, Changhua County, and Kaohsiung City in Taiwan.

-In 2001, Mayday worked for the first time on a movie soundtrack and accompanying score for the movie Migratory Bird (候鳥) which starred Rene Liu and Huang Pin Yuan.
-Two months later, Mayday released their third album People Life Ocean Wild (人生海海), sales of which hit more than 350,000 copies after just a month.
-From 18 August to 1 September 2001, Mayday held their first ticketed tour Where are you going (你要去哪裡) in Taipei City, Kaohsiung City and Changhua County in Taiwan, as well as in Singapore.
-As members Ashin, Monster and Masa would be enlisting in the army soon after, Stone would be going to England to learn studio techniques, and Guan-You would be heading to Los Angeles to hone his drumming skills, this was a farewell tour for the band.
+In 2001, Mayday dabbled in film music by composing and recording the theme song and score of Migratory Bird (候鳥) which starred Rene Liu and Huang Pin Yuan.
+Two months later, Mayday released their third album People Life, Ocean Wild (人生海海), sales of which hit more than 350,000 copies after just a month.
+From 18 August to 1 September 2001, Mayday held their first ticketed tour Where are you going (你要去哪裡) in Taipei City, Kaohsiung City, and Changhua County in Taiwan, as well as in Singapore.
+It was considered a "farewell tour" due to the members' upcoming enlistments for compulsory military service.
+Monster, Ashin, and Masa reported to basic military training in November.
+Stone was granted an exemption due to congenital heart arrhythmia while Ming had completed his military service after graduating from high school.